 09 of 09

 Last but not least, make sure to take time and detox your bedroom.
 There are two common ways you can do this

-First, reduce the amount of toxins and chemicals in the bedroom.
+First, reduce the number of toxins and chemicals in the bedroom.
 Start with switching to green and non-toxic cleaning products.
-And if it’s within your budget, upgrade to organic furniture, linens, and sleepwear.
+If it’s within your budget, upgrade to organic furniture, linens, and sleepwear.
 These items release gas and leach toxins into our bodies through our lungs and skin.